The Costs of Sleep Training

 A rare qualitative analysis of one intervention (Tse & Hall 2007) revealed an interesting consequence of the way information about infant sleep was received by parent participants.
 Parents were given information which indicated that babies (aged 6-12 months at inclusion in this study) could learn to self-sooth.
 Authors of this study reported that taking part in the programme "helped [parents] realize the need to facilitate behavioural changes in their babies"(p164).
 In cases where parents are informed that the 'ability' to fall asleep alone is a skill that can be taught, parents may interpret this as meaning that children 'need' to be actively taught this skill, with the implicit corollary that if such skills are not taught, children will not learn to fall asleep by themselves.

 In most cases, however, children will learn to fall asleep by themselves when they are developmentally ready to do so, regardless of 'training' received.
-The small number of studies which have conducted long-term follow-up of behavioural interventions add support to this assertion.
+The few studies that have conducted long-term follow-up of behavioural interventions add support to this assertion.
 Lam et al (2003) conducted an RCT with 156 8-10 month old participants comparing sleep outcomes in a group largely utilising controlled crying (some parents chose to use 'camping out') with a control group.
 At 2 months post-intervention there was a significant improvement in reported sleep problems in the intervention group, compared to the control group.
 However at 4 months post-intervention, and at a later follow-up at 3-4 years old, there were no differences between groups.
 They also found that there was no difference between in maternal coping, stress or family functioning at this stage with regard to presence or absence of sleep problems at this point.
 A study reporting on the long term effects of a cluster-randomised trial utilising controlled crying/camping out with 7 month old infants (Hiscock et al 2007, 2008; Wake et al 2011) found significantly fewer parental reports of 'sleep problems', and fewer reports of poor or insufficient maternal sleep at 10 and 12 months of age in the intervention group, however when infants reached 24 months and 6 years there was no difference in report of sleep problems between groups.
 In a study (Thunström 2000) which focussed on 6-12 month-old infants with 6 months+ history of long sleep latency and more than 3 wakings/night occurring at least 5 nights/week, a significant improvement in sleep-outcomes was observed at 1 month post-intervention.
 At 1 year and 2.5 years follow-ups, intervention infants' sleep characteristics were no different to those of a match-control group with no reported sleep problems at inclusion.
 However no non-intervention control group reporting sleep problems at inclusion was used, so it is not possible to attribute the lack of difference at these time points to the intervention, rather than to natural resolution via normal/developmental changes in sleep patterns.
 Overall, findings suggest that even where short-term improvements are reported in intervention-group sleep compared to control-group sleep, long-term no differences in sleep-behaviour between groups persist.

 The sense that parents 'need' to teach their babies to sleep not only involves the use of behaviour modification strategies which may, or may not, have harmful consequences; it may also impose unnecessary and stressful limitations upon parental and family life.
-Parents who use extinction methods frequently find the technique stressful and distressing (Tse & Hall 2007), and are disappointed to find that the method does not provide an easy or permanent 'magic bullet' solution, and that relapses are common.
+Parents who use extinction methods frequently find the technique stressful and distressing (Loutzenhiser et al 2012, Tse & Hall 2007), and are disappointed to find that the method does not provide an easy or permanent 'magic bullet' solution, and that relapses are common.
 Where parental education and other non-extinction based methods are employed, parents have expressed dissatisfaction at the impact that imposition of strict routines, schedules and other techniques have upon daily life (Tse & Hall 2007).